-Top tips from parents Don't be afraid to persevere if you feel you aren't being heard. 公 Most importantly: build good communication with staff at your child's school.
+Top tips from parents Don't be afraid to persevere if you feel you aren't being heard.
+W Most importantly: build good communication with staff at your child's school.
 Don't forget that your CF team is there to help you.
 Speak to them if you have any concerns about your child's health at school.
 Make sure the right people at school understand that healthy eating may mean something different for your child.
 Remember that you can get help from your CF dietitian.
 Do go to the school if you have concerns.
 Remember that you are doing the best you can to meet your child's needs.

+Finally

-Finally This booklet provides an overview of some of the issues that may come up as your child starts their early years education but we understand you may need more detail or tailored advice.
-Your CF team or the Cystic Fibrosis Trust helpline will be able to provide additional support and information.
-Our trained helpline staff can provide a listening ear, practical advice or direct you to other sources of advice and support.
-The helpline can be contacted by calling 0300 373 1000 or helpline@cysticfibrosis.org.uk and is open Monday to Friday from 9am-5pm.
+This booklet provides an overview of some of the issues that may come up as your child starts their early years education but we understand you may need more detail or tailored advice.
+Your CF team or the Cystic Fibrosis Trust Helpline will be able to provide additional support and information.
+Our Helpline is open 10am - 4pm Monday to Friday.
+It's available to anyone looking for information or support with any part of cystic fibrosis, a listening ear, or just to talk things through.
+How to reach us: